kevinolega/callcentertrainingtips/_posts/2019-07-27-fake-savings.md

 The specs are "always better than an iPhone".

-But the problem is the preformance is bad.
+But the problem is the performance is bad.

 It's only good when it's new.